The Journal of Cell Biology (JCB) recently announced the availability of a new database of cell images that you can use for FREE.

 A new essay in the online journal PLoS Medicine talks about a disturbing pattern in scientific publication that may adversely affect what we can learn from science . . . and how the scientific story will continue to unfold . . . .

-in biomedical research provides a distorted view of the reality of scientific data that are generated in the laboratory and clinic."
+This article explains in a straitforward way how "the current system of publication in biomedical research provides a distorted view of the reality of scientific data that are generated in the laboratory and clinic."

 If you want to deepen your own understanding of the modern process of science . . . so that you can pass it along to your students . . .
 I highly recommend this article.